4nd2in/edu/pages/nginx.md

 			- To specify the minimum length of the response to compress, use the `gzip_min_length` directive.
 The default is 20 bytes.
 			-
 	- ### HTTP map module
-		- The creates variables whose values depend on values of other variables -
+		- The `map` creates a new variable whose value depends on values of one or more of the source variables specified in the first parameter.
+		-
+	-
 - Source
 	- https://nginx.org/en/docs